szaimen/Nextcloud-NAS-Guide/README.md

 The following steps will need to be set up so that you have a working backup solution.

 This section covers:
-1. SMTP-Mail will get configured
+1. Configure SMTP-Mail
-1. The external data SSD and the external backup HDD's will get configured
+1. Configure the external data SSD and the external backup HDD's
-1. You will update your server one time manually
+1. Update your server one time manually
-1. You will create the daily and off-shore backups
+1. Create the daily and off-shore backups

 ## How to set up SMTP Mail to enable your server to send mails?
 In order to get notified by mail for backups, disk errors and such, you should configure your server to send mails.